Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time

 Now consider the query for an item~$j$.
-In time~$\OO(\log n)$ we can decide if~$j$ has already been queried in the current round.
-Upon arrival of~$j$, we calculated its value class~$V_\ell$.
-By retracing the steps of the linear grouping, the boundaries of value class~$V_\ell$ can then be determined in time~$\OO(\frac{\log n}{\eps^2})$.
-By binary search, the item type of~$j$ can then be determined in time~$\OO(\log \frac{\log n}{\eps})$.
-Once the item type is determined, we check if~$j$ belongs to the first~$\bar n_t$ items of this type.
+We can decide in time~$\OO(\log n)$ if~$j$ has already been queried in the current round.
+Upon arrival of~$j$, we calculated the index~$\ell$ of its value class.
+If~$\ell \in \{\llmin, \ldots, \lmax\}$, then the item types~$\types_\ell$ together with their first and last item can be determined in time~$\OO\big(\frac{\log n}{\eps^2}\big)$ by retracing the steps of the linear grouping,.
+By binary search, the item type of~$j$ can be determined in time~$\OO\big(\log \frac{\log n}{\eps}\big)$.
+Once the item type is known, we check if~$j$ belongs to the first~$\bar n_t$ items of this type.
 If not, then \textsc{not selected} is returned.
 Otherwise, the pointer~$\gamma_t$ answers the question in which group item~$j$ is packed.
-The pointer~$\gamma_t$ is updated at most once \emph{before} determining~$k(j)$.
-Hence, the case distinction on the relative size of type~$t$ is invoked at most twice.